 - 1. Authorize the submission of an application for funding under the Texas Community Development Block Grant Program; - 2.
 Designate the fund category under which the application is to be considered; - 3.
 Designate the activities addressed in the application; - 4.
 Designate the dollar amount being requested; - 5.
-Designate a person(s) (e.g., County Judge, County Commissioner, or Mayor) who will be authorized to execute documents in conjunction with the application, and any resulting grant agreement; - 6.
-Commit to the provision of resources by source and use (if applicable) in support of the proposed project activities, including the specific source (e.g., General Fund, Water/Sewer Fund, General Obligation Bonds) and use of those resources; and - 7.
+Commit to the provision of resources by source and use (if applicable) in support of the proposed project activities, including the specific source (e.g., General Fund, Water/Sewer Fund, General Obligation Bonds) and use of those resources; and - 6.
 Commit to compliance with all federal, state, and program requirements, including environmental review, labor standards, procurement, acquisition of property, civil rights, and administrative requirements.